eosdetroit/nodesuite/README.md

 * Sync from genesis or using a snapshot.
 Some support for block log download.
 * Set up follow on processes automatically for Hyperion, nginx, DSP, BP claims, Delphi Oracle, and more.
 * Manage sensitive keys and passwords using Ansible Vault in your own private generated repository.
+* Setup monitoring & alerting for Nodeos(Leap) to your Slack and/or Pushover.

-Tested on Ubuntu 18.04 & 20.04(recommended).
-Nodesuite is soft-launched and a continual work in progress.
+Tested on Ubuntu 20.04 & 22.04(recommended).
+Nodesuite is a continual work in progress.

 ## Table of Contents
 <!--ts-->